le717/PatchIt/Documentation/PiP Format V1.1.md

 * PiP stands for <strong>P</strong>atch<strong>I</strong>t! <strong>P</strong>atch.
 * A PiP file is a plain text file written with [`UTF-8-NOBOM`](http://en.wikipedia.org/wiki/UTF-8#Byte_order_mark) encoding, and can be edited on any text editor that supports such encoding.
+* A PiP file is completely case-sensitive.
 * As a validity test, each PiP file must have on line 1 a specific line of text (known as the validity line).
 This line ***must** match **PatchIt!**'s internal version exactly to confirm it is a valid Patch.
 * In addition the the first line, the second line is also checked to determine if it is a valid Patch and what version Patch it is.
 This line _**must**_ also match **PatchIt!**'s internal version exactly.
 * Legacy (V1.0.1) Patches are detected by looking for that version's validity line.
 If it is found, it is installed using the Legacy Installation routine.
 * Modern (V1.1) patches are the only new and supported Patches.
 Legacy Patches are installed only to retain backward.
 Legacy Patches can not and will not be created by **PatchIt!** anymore.
+* The `Name`, `Version`, and `Author` fields, written on lines 5, 6, and 7 respectively, contain the Name, Version, and Author of the Patch.
-* The `MP` (Multi Purpose) field contains various Patch info.
+* The `MP` (Multi Purpose) field, written on line 8, contains various Patch info.
 For _LEGO® LOCO_ Patches, it contains the resolution the map was created with.
 For _LEGO® Racers_ Patches, it currently writes _MP_, as there is not a use for that game yet.
-* The `Game` field tells what game a Patch was created for.
+* The `Game` field, written on line 9, tells what game a Patch was created for.
 It currently has two values: _LEGO® Racers_ and _LEGO® LOCO_.
 * The `Description` field is written on the last three lines of a Patch.
 Unlike V1.0.1, it does not have an 161 character limit.
 * Both the PiP file and PiA Archive uses the Patch's name and version for their filenames.